 We encourage all students to participate in these methods of communication; however, we recognize your right, under FERPA, to “opt-out” from the release of directory information.
 Please note that, even if you opt-out, photos and all other directory information will always be available to law school faculty, administration and staff with legitimate educational interests as defined by FERPA.

 Those wishing to withhold information and/or photos from the above paper and online directories must submit a completed Student Directory Opt-Out Request to the Academic Services Office no later than Friday of the first week of classes.
 Please note that online information and/or photos may be removed at a later date only in extraordinary circumstances and with permission of the Dean of Students.

-Food and beverages (in spill-proof containers) are allowed in the cafeteria, dining room, private offices, law library study carols, common areas and rooms or locations where food is served during an approved school sponsored event.
+Except where noted below, food and beverages (in spill-proof containers) are allowed in the cafeteria, dining room, private offices, law library, common areas and rooms or locations where food is served during an approved school sponsored event.
 Spills and trash associated with eating/drinking shall be cleaned up immediately by the person eating/drinking and noise and odor related to food shall be kept to a minimum.

 Beverages in spill-proof containers are allowed in classrooms.

 There shall be no food or drink in any computer lab or in Room 725.
 This includes spill-proof containers.